Policy: Policy 1-1-1: College Council & Policy and Procedure Development Date Adopted: Oct 09, 2001

 Section 5: Approval of Policies and Procedures

-1. New and modified policies and procedures or proposals to delete a policy or procedure shall be recommended by a majority vote of the College Council and approved by the College President.
+1. New and modified policies and procedures or proposals to delete a policy or procedure shall be recommended by a majority vote of the College Council, at the meeting where the change is heard as a second (or later) reading.

 Section 6: Distribution of College Policies and Procedures

-3. Approved policies and procedures shall be distributed by the Presidents Office via e-mail attachment to the college community within 7 calendar days of approval by the College Council.
+2. Approved policies and procedures shall be distributed by the President's Office via e-mail attachment to the college community within 7 calendar days of approval by the College Council.

 Section 7: Current College Council Subcommittees